 Developers and builders need to consider waste storage facilities at the earliest stages of development.

-You can find guidance on the Council’s Standards for Storage and Access to Refuse and Recycling Containers in our Planning Guidance Note for Bournemouth and Christchurch, or our Planning Guidance Note for Planning Guidance Note for Poole.
-Make sure to use the most most up-to-date Planning Guidance Note at the point of build.
+You can find guidance on our Standards for Storage and Access to Refuse and Recycling Containers in our Planning Guidance Note.
+Make sure to use the most up-to-date Planning Guidance Note at the point of build.